Solar Panels in Kinsealy, Co. Dublin

 A system installed in Kinsealy today will generate clean electricity for 25-30 years with minimal maintenance.

-Government Support for Solar in Kinsealy
+Solar grants available in Kinsealy

 Homeowners in Kinsealy, Co.
 Dublin can apply for the SEAI solar PV grant.
 The maximum grant of €1,800 is confirmed for 2026.